Blenda Wilson: Nellie Mae Education Foundation

 In 1999, Wilson was appointed president and chief executive officer of the Nellie Mae Education Foundation in Quincy, Massachusetts, where she served until 2006.

 Community service

-Wilson has served as a trustee for the Getty Foundation, the James Irvine Foundation, Boston College, Cambridge College, the College Board, and deputy chairman of the Federal Reserve Bank of Boston.
+Wilson served as a trustee for the Getty Foundation, the James Irvine Foundation, Boston College, Cambridge College, the College Board, and deputy chairman of the Federal Reserve Bank of Boston.

-Personal life
+Personal life and death

 Wilson was married to Louis Fair, Jr. from 1985 until his death in 2021.

+Wilson died in Bridgewater, New Jersey, on June 4, 2026, at the age of 85.